-The Classification Branch is a Branch of the Commonwealth Attorney-General’s Department which is co-located with the Classification Board in Sydney.
-The Classification Branch provides operational and policy advice on classification issues to the Minister for Justice and Home Affairs, provides secretariat services to the Classification Board and the Classification Review Board, operates the Classification Liaison Scheme and provides classification training for both Boards, industry and government.
+The Classification Branch is a Branch of the Australian Attorney-General’s Department, which is co-located with the Classification Board in Sydney.
+The Classification Branch provides operational and policy advice on classification issues to the Minister for Justice, provides secretariat services to the Classification Board and the Classification Review Board, promotes

-The Executive Support Section provides a broad range of financial and information technology support, as well as general office services.
+The Business Services Section provides a broad range of financial and information technology support, as well as general office services.
 Financial and office support services include appropriation and budget management, payment of account, receipts management, asset control, purchasing and general building services.
 This section also processes correspondence for the boards and the department.

-The Policy Section provides policy advice on classification matters to the Minister for Justice.
+The Policy and Research Section provides policy advice on classification matters to the Minister for Justice.
 The research function of this section ensures that a program of research is developed to assist with classification policy development.